AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 #### Subject

-Include a short overview of your problem (for example, *Error 404 on all pages* ).
+Include a short overview of your problem (for example, *Error 404 on all pages*).

-**Suggested articles:** When you input the search term, a list of Adobe Commerece documentation articles that might be related to your problem display.
+**Suggested articles:** When you input the search term, a list of Adobe Commerce documentation articles that might be related to your problem display.
 Click an article in the list to open it.

 ![hc_subject-suggested-articles.png](assets/hc_subject-suggested-articles.png)

 *Recommendation:* Please carefully consider the proposed articles, they might contain the solution you are expecting to receive from the Adobe Commerce support team.

-#### Version (Adobe Commerce on-premise, Adobe Commerce on cloud infrastructure and Shipping only)
+#### Version (Adobe Commerce on-premises, Adobe Commerce on cloud infrastructure and Shipping only)

 Please select the Adobe Commerce version you are requesting help with.
 All supported versions of Adobe Commerce are listed at the top.
 Unsupported versions are listed at the bottom with parentheses.
 If you are in the process of migration, please select the latest version to ensure you are supported.